 Freia, a Norwegian chocolate candy manufacturing company

-In the city center you will find the Stortinget or the Norwegian parliament building.
-Designed by the Swedish architect, Emil Victor Langlet, the building was first used in 1866.
+On Karl Johan’s street, you will find the Stortinget or the Norwegian parliament building.
+Designed by the Swedish architect, Emil Victor Langlet, it was first used in 1866.
 It features an eclectic style of architecture.
+Demonstrations and protests are often held in front of this beautiful, circular building.
+There was a demonstration being conducted by Iranians in the city when I visited in 2013.
+Hence, the flag and the banner.
+In winter, the city’s Christmas Market can also be found here.

 Stortinget Parliament